koompi/koompi.org/content/basic/network/network.en.md

 {{< notice note >}}
 The network icon should disappear for a moment and then reappear.
 {{< /notice >}}
-## Reset Systemd of Network Manager
+## Reset System of Network Manager
 The **service** command is just a wrapper for this method (and also for init.d scripts and Upstart commands).
 The `systemctl` command is much more versatile than **service**.
 This is what I usually prefer.
 ```
 sudo systemctl restart NetworkManager.service